 Components are useful for organizing feature ideas in Productboard (e.g. around user need, product area, or technical component) but do not represent ideas that are to be executed.
 We recommend using features for that.

-Learn best practices for setting up your Jira integration.
+Learn best practices for setting up your Jira integration in our on-demand webinar.
 A member of Team Productboard will explain key concepts, share tips, and answer all your questions so you feel prepared to hit the ground running.